SemMorph3D: Unsupervised Semantic-Aware 3D Morphing via Mesh-Guided Gaussians: Mesh-Guided Gaussian Morphing

-\textbf{Semantic-Aware Mesh Correspondence.} With the mesh structure established, we can tackle the core challenge of identifying which part of the source object should transform into which part of the target.
-We formulate this as a correspondence problem between the source mesh $(V^S, F^S)$ and target mesh $(V^T, F^T)$.
+\textbf{Semantic-Aware Mesh Connectivity.} With the flexible geometric anchor established, we tackle the core challenge of identifying corresponding regions between the source and target objects.
+Unlike traditional methods requiring predefined keypoints, fully isometric topologies, or category-specific templates, we formulate this as an \textit{unsupervised} correspondence problem between the source mesh $(V^S, F^S)$ and target mesh $(V^T, F^T)$.
+By leveraging a hybrid graph representation (detailed in \Cref{sub:loss}), this module gracefully bridges moderate topological gaps between objects.
 The correspondence is encoded as a probabilistic matrix $\Pi \in \mathbb{R}^{n \times m}$:

-where $c_{ij}$ is the cosine similarity between learned feature vectors for source vertex $V^S_i$ and target vertex $V^T_j$.
+where $c_{ij}$ is the cosine similarity between learned features of source $V^S_i$ and target $V^T_j$.
 To learn semantically rich features, we use a 5-layer Graph Convolutional Network (GCN) that processes mesh connectivity, allowing it to capture local geometric context without relying on hand-engineered descriptors.

 \textbf{Neural Morphing Flow.} Rather than simple linear interpolation, we learn a continuous, non-linear deformation field.
 We employ a neural network, the Correspondence Morphing Flow ($\Psi$), to predict the morphing trajectory.
+This network ($\Psi$) utilizes the same GCN architecture as our correspondence network, but additionally accepts the time $t$ as an input.
+This allows $\Psi$ to learn a continuous, non-linear interpolation flow by conditioning its predicted displacement on the time $t \in [0, 1]$.
 At any time $t \in [0,1]$, the morphed source vertices $V^S(t)$ are given by:

 Here, the term $\Pi V^T - V^S$ represents the \emph{semantically-aligned displacement field} that maps each source vertex to its corresponding target location.
 The network $\Psi$ learns to smoothly interpolate this displacement over time.